TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 pass the verb to the noun: `/v/1234?m=share`

 After spending a lot of time experimenting with this, I’m convinced the latter is the right way.
-It takes up less of the “URL-space,” it sorts nicer in people’s address bars, and it makes it visually clear that you’re doing something to an object.
+It takes up less of the “URL-space”, it sorts nicer in people’s address bars, and it makes it visually clear that you’re doing something to an object.

 It’s tempting to just use subpages, like: